deloarts/pytia-bill-of-material/README.md

 ![App](assets/images/app.png)

-The app retrieves all information from the documents properties, except the material value, which is fetched from the applied material.

 ## 4 workspace

 The workspace is an **optional** config file, that can be used to alter the behavior of the app.
 The workspace file is a yaml-file, which must be saved somewhere in the project directory, where the catia document, from which to manage the properties, is also stored: